 Saturday Gifted Studies Program

-The Saturday Gifted Studies Program at The University of Southern Mississippi is designed to enhance cognitive and affective abilities of gifted students through planned enrichment/acceleration programming.
+The Fall Saturday Gifted Studies Program at The University of Southern Mississippi is designed to enhance cognitive and affective abilities of gifted students through planned enrichment/acceleration programming.
 Emphasis is placed on participation in areas that provide in-depth analysis of specific topics in small-group activities with other gifted youth.

 Eligibility: An IQ score of 120 or higher or a score of 90% or higher on a standardized test.

 We would like to announce the addition of a Fall Saturday Gifted Studies Program at the Gulf Park Campus of The University of Southern Miss to be held October 4 - November 15, 2014.